manticoresoftware/manticoresearch/docs/getting-started/official-packages.rst

 ~~~~~~~~~~~~~~~~~~~

 Unlike RT, the plain index requires setting up the source and run the indexing process which gathers the data.
-For this we need to edit the sphinx.conf configuration file.
+For this we need to edit the manticore.conf configuration file.
 The initial configuration comes with a sample plain index along with a source.
 For simplicity we use a MySQL source.

 First, the database credentials need to be adjusted in the source configuration: